saeyslab/napari-sparrow/README.md

 ```

 Depending on your hardware, you may need to adapt the Conda `environment.yml` file as follows:
-- For GPU support other than CUDA, comment out the `cudatoolkit` line in `environment.yml` and follow the [PyTorch](https://pytorch.org/get-started/locally/) instructions.
 - On Windows comment out the line `basicpy==1.0.0`.
 We will install `basicpy` manually, see below.

 Now create the conda environment